strimzi/strimzi-kafka-oauth/README.md

 Since Kafka version 2.2 the Kafka brokers support a [re-authentication mechanism](https://cwiki.apache.org/confluence/display/KAFKA/KIP-368%3A+Allow+SASL+Connections+to+Periodically+Re-Authenticate) allowing clients to update the token mid-session, without having to drop and re-establish the connection.
 When a client sends the new access token, validation is performed on the broker as if a new connection was established.

-The re-authentication only works with SASL_OAUTHBEARER mechanism, and is disabled by default in order to prevent the old clients that don't understand the new Kafka wire protocol from breaking.
+The re-authentication mechanism only makes sense for token based authentication mechanisms.
+Also, because it introduces additional message type to Kafka protocol it has to be explicitly enabled in order to not potentially break the older Kafka clients.

 In order to enable the re-authentication on the Kafka broker, use the `connections.max.reauth.ms` property in `server.properties`:

     connections.max.reauth.ms=3600000